-The training module has been significantly improved with new functionalities including training programs and calendars, databases of trainers, training evaluations, and now has the ability to share employee data with other authorities (see Annex 4 for more information).
+The training module has been significantly improved with new functionalities including training programs and calendars, databases of trainers, training evaluations, and now has the ability to share employee data with other authorities.

 North Macedonia:

 The implementation of HRMIS was started in 2014.
 The system supports; human resources management, workforce planning, hiring, personal files (personal data, education, general competencies, specific competencies, skills and abilities, experience, other information, deregistration, personal documentation), performance management, mobility and salary calculation with benefits including improved data accuracy and simpler and faster salary payments for employees.